Which Expression Is Equivalent To Y 48

 5. Understand the Context:

-For example, if you are trying to solve for a variable, you will likely need to use inverse operations to isolate the variable on one side of the equation.
+Take this: if you are trying to solve for a variable, you will likely need to use inverse operations to isolate the variable on one side of the equation.
 If you are trying to simplify an expression, you might focus on combining like terms or factoring.

-6. Utilize Visual Aids:
+6. put to use Visual Aids:

 Visual aids, such as diagrams and graphs, can be helpful for understanding equivalent expressions, especially when dealing with geometric concepts or functions.
 Drawing a diagram can help you visualize the relationships between different variables and expressions, making it easier to identify equivalent forms.